-Our customers are primarily in Pennsylvania and the contiguous states of Ohio, West Virginia, New York, Maryland and Delaware.
+Our customers are primarily in Pennsylvania and the contiguous states of Ohio, New York, West Virginia, New Jersey, Delaware and Maryland.
 The majority of our commercial and consumer loans are made to businesses and individuals in these states resulting in a geographic concentration.
 Our market area has a high density of financial institutions, some of which are significantly larger institutions with greater financial resources than us, and many of which are our competitors to varying degrees.
 Our competition for loans comes principally from commercial banks, mortgage banking companies, credit unions, online lenders and other financial service companies.
-Our most direct competitors such as the mutual fund industry, securities and brokerage firms, insurance companies and financial technology companies.
-Since larger competitors have advantages in attracting business from larger corporations, we do not generally attempt to competitive advantages to be customer service and responsiveness to customer needs, the convenience of banking offices and hours, access to electronic banking services and the availability and pricing of our customized banking solutions.
+Our most direct competition for deposits has historically come from commercial banks and credit unions.
+We face additional competition for deposits from non-depository competitors such as the mutual fund industry, securities and brokerage firms, insurance companies and financial technology companies.
+Since larger competitors have advantages in attracting business from larger corporations, we do not generally attempt to compete for that business.
+Instead, we concentrate our efforts on attracting the business of individuals, and small and medium-size businesses.
+We consider our competitive advantages to be customer service and responsiveness to customer needs, the convenience of banking offices and hours, access to electronic banking services and the availability and pricing of our customized banking solutions.
 We emphasize personalized banking and the advantage of local decision-making in our banking business.